h2tc-roboticsx/H2TC/README.md

       * ***raw/***: all raw data
       * ***processed/***: all processed data

+The data hierarchy would be like Figure 7 of [our paper]().
 For the technical detail of how we process the data, please refer to `/doc/postprocessing.md`.

 ### &#x2022; Trouble Shooting ❗